gnolang/gno/docs/gno-infrastructure/validators/running-a-validator.md

 ## 7. Generate the genesis file (required)

+- When the chain starts, the first block will be produced after all of the content inside the genesis file is executed.

 ```bash
 gnoland genesis generate
 ```

 ## 8. Add a validator (required)

+- Add an initial validator.
+Blocks will not be produced if the chain is started without an active validator.

 ```bash
 # check the secrets file generated in step (2)